Psychology Thesis Guidelines: Fall 2019 – Summer 2020

 Students using animals in their research must obtain approval from the CSULB Animal Welfare Board.
 Your thesis Chair will give you instructions from the IRB web site to assist you; please visit the IRB web site to complete the required form.
 (Please make note of the time frame involved listed in the IRB protocol paperwork.)

 At your preliminary orals you will be given a sample of the Thesis Expense Form from the Graduate Advisor’s office.
 The Psychology Department will give you up to 50 dollars WORTH of supplies from our storeroom and/or copying privileges toward your thesis (NO MONEY).
 These supplies consist mainly of letterhead paper and envelopes, bond paper and clasp envelopes, as well as copying services.
-You must pay the first $50 of thesis costs not including the actual manuscript preparation.
+You must pay the first $50 of thesis costs not including the actual manuscript preparation or publication fee.
 List your costs (such as assessment materials, photocopying, stamps, etc.) on the actual NCR form (available from the Graduate Office) and get your Thesis Chair’s signature.
 Bring the completed form to the Graduate Advisor to receive the supplies mentioned above.
-Do not purchase any supplies expecting reimbursement.
+Please, do not purchase any supplies expecting reimbursement.

 You will also receive a form requesting your input from the Psychology Assessment Materials (PAM) office, regarding any non-proprietary research instruments you may use for your thesis.
 It is hoped that with your help, a database of such instruments may be established in order to assist Psychology graduate students with their research.
 Too often students end up spending weeks of time identifying relevant measures, and getting approval for use from hard-to-reach researchers.
 Your assistance would be a great help in this area.

-Announce final orals just as you did preliminary orals, except that you are now reporting results (in the past tense: “did”) rather than plans (in the future tense: “will”), and you must give the Graduate Advisor a hardcopy of your final orals thesis draft with a 150-word Abstract.
-Also, you will need to show a printed version of your thesis committee Approval/Signature Page to the Graduate Advisor for approval prior to your orals meeting.
-It should be formatted properly – names of faculty must match the way they appear in the back of the school Catalogue, first name first (Ph.D. must have periods).
-An Approval/Signature Page formatted in MS Word is available on the department web site.
-If you’re hiring a typist, have him or her produce the signature sheet so the printing matches.
+Announce final orals just as you did preliminary orals, except that you are now reporting results (in the past tense: “did”) rather than plans (in the future tense: “will”).
+If you’re hiring a typist (usually someone to format your manuscript, rather than “type”), have him or her produce the signature sheet so the printing matches.
 It is your responsibility to reserve a room for final orals (again, through the Psychology Dept. front office staff: 562-985-5001).

 After you have final orals and have made any required changes to your thesis, you are ready to have it prepared for submission to the University Thesis Office.
 You may either prepare the thesis yourself or have a professional typist prepare it for you (give to typist on disk).
 Thesis typists’ “advertising” is posted on the department web site.
 Remember, you are hiring this person — feel free to ask questions and shop around.
 You are the client.

 If you choose to prepare the thesis yourself, it would be a good idea to contact the University Thesis Office or visit their web site prior to beginning to make sure you are sufficiently informed of the requirements.
-Most importantly, be sure to get the University Style and Format Guidelines for Theses, Project Reports and Dissertations and read it!
+Most importantly, be sure to get the Format Manual for Theses and Dissertations and read it!
 It is available on-line via the campus library, as a PDF document.

 A Title Page is a required part of the thesis; the thesis title, program name, Committee Members’ and Associate Dean’s names, student author’s name, college degree(s) earned, and the master’s degree’s graduation month and year comprise this page.
-A formatted PDF version is available through the University Thesis Guidelines and here as well; a Word document template is available by clicking here.
+A formatted PDF version is available through the University Thesis Guidelines; a Word document template is available by clicking here.

 Please list your program using the following: